 As the interpreter of the Constitution, the Supreme Court of the United States has provided the foundation of modern constitutional law through its many decisions.
 As a consequence, the study of Constitutional Law focuses heavily on Supreme Court cases.

 For state law enforcement officers (local officers get their powers from state law, so they are considered state officers under constitutional law), the constitution of the state is critically important.
-As the federal constitution is interpreted by the U.S. Supreme Court, the State constitution is interpreted by the Supreme Court of that state.
+As the U.S. Supreme Court interprets the federal constitution, the State constitution is interpreted by the Supreme Court of that state.
 Local law enforcement officers, then, must pay close attention to the decisions handed down by both state and federal courts.

 The fact that the United States is a federal system can cause some confusion.
 Police officers have two constitutions and two supreme courts telling them the law and providing guidance as to how to enforce that law.
 What if they say different things?

 The basic rule is that the United States Constitution is the supreme law of the land.
 The U.S. Constitution, as interpreted by the U.S. Supreme Court, trumps every other source of law.
 That is, the legislature and courts of a state cannot restrict the liberty of any person in violation of the U.S. Constitution.
 And, since police officers are agents of the state, they must be sure to do exactly what the Constitution tells them.
 Failure to do so can result in a lawsuit naming the officer, the agency the officer works for, and the municipal government that the agency serves.
 Similarly, the Supreme Court of the United States (SCOTUS) has the power to invalidate the laws passed by state legislatures if they determine that those statutes violate the United States Constitution.